Visualizing Hyperbolic Honeycombs: Implementation details

 \subsection{Colouring schemes}

-In the images in Section \ref{Sec:schlafli_cube}, we colour the cells according to distance from a central cell in the cell adjacency graph of the honeycomb.
+As described in Appendix \ref{Sec:honeycomb_construction}, we colour the cells in Section \ref{Sec:schlafli_cube} according to distance from a central cell in the cell adjacency graph of the honeycomb.
 The immediate neighbours of the central cell all have the same colour, as do all of the cells at distance two, and so on.
 We cycle through a set of colours, and repeat if necessary.

 To generate the set of colours, we employ a simple colouring scheme based on traversing the edges of the RGB colour cube.
 With the red, green, and blue colour components of colour normalized between zero and one, the components of the colour are all zero, corresponding to black, at one vertex of this cube.
 At the antipode, the components are all one, corresponding to white.
 Starting from the white vertex, we move to cyan, then blue, then black, then red, yellow, and back to white.
 The full colour path traverses a skew hexagon along the edges of the RGB colour cube.